ActiveState/cli/public/install-sh-tests.md

 Should install to the provided directory

-You should see a message instructing you on to source your RC file.
+You should see a message instructing you to source your RC file.

 ## Previous installation detected